hyperledger/indy-hipe/text/protocols/state-details.md

 ```

 Under maintenance, the robustness of the state machine approach is compelling.
+Compare the approaches for how many places you might have to change if you had
+a bug in how state Y is handled...
+The state machine approach also provides a
-It also provides a convenient way to load persisted state later, when a message
+convenient way to load persisted state later, when a message arrives for an
-arrives for an interaction that is only partly complete.
+interaction that is only partly complete.
 And it makes formal
 testing for completeness and security much easier.

 The tictactoe example includes a complete state machine in less than 50
 lines of code.
 See [state-machine.py](tictactoe-1.0/state_machine.py).
+The
+unit tests prove once and for all that the rules of the tictactoe protocol
+(not the rules of the game, but the rules of how moves are communicated
+and reacted to) are perfectly followed, in a [similarly brief chunk of code](
+tictactoe-1.0/test_state_machine.py).

 [![state machine thumbnail](state-machine-thumbnail.png)](
 tictactoe-1.0/state_machine.py)